Fircy/aws-ir-credential-breach/README.md

 ```

 2.4 Run the `aws iam list-users` command again to test your new user.
 If you receive an error check your export commands do not have any extra spaces and the keys are identical to what you saved.
 If you receive a permissions error check the policy you attached to the IAM user.
 Note: If CloudShell times out at any stage you can simply press enter and it will resume / prepare the session again.

+2.5 You can run `aws sts get-caller-identity` to return the identity that is making the call.
+Note this command works even if the user has no permission.

 ***